rhammell/planet-movement/README.md

 The `movement.py` Python module enables the searching and processing of [Planet](https://www.planet.com/) imagery to highlight object movement between valid image pairs.
 Included are functions for filtering Planet API search results to identify image pairs, and for processing images into visual outputs.

 ## Methodology
 Change detection algorithms are commonly used in remote sensing imagery analysis to help identify the differences between two images collected over the same geographic area at different times.

-Until recently, the shortest time difference between comparable images for a given geographic area could range from days to weeks due to the limited frequency of satellite collections over the area.
-This has changed with Planet's constellation of small satellites which image the entire earth every day, making daily change detection now possible for most of the globe.

-Additionally, Planet's collection strategy provides an unique opportunity for change detection on a much shorter time scale.
+Planet's constellation of small satellites is able to image the earth every day, making daily change detection possible for most of the globe.
+This collection strategy also provides an unique opportunity for change detection on a much shorter time scale.

 Image frames collected during each satellite flight scan contain a small amount of geographic overlap with the previous frame in the scan.
-Frames are collected only less than two seconds apart, so a comparison of these overlapping regions makes rapid change detection possible.
+Frames are collected less than two seconds apart, so a comparison of these overlapping regions makes rapid change detection possible.

+An example of this overlap between Time 1 and Time 2 images is shown below.

 <img src="https://imgur.com/ns5hbzy.png" width="100%">

-On this short time scale, any differences observed in the image regions are largely due to the physical displacement of objects on the ground due to their movement.
+On this short time scale, any differences observed in this overlap are largely due to the physical displacement of moving objects on the groud.
 The `movement.py` module can be used to search and process these overlapping image pairs to highlight this change.

 ## Setup
 ```bash